Indigenous education: Assessment

-In traditional Chippewa culture, assessment and feedback are offered in variety of ways.
+In traditional Chippewa culture, assessment and feedback are offered in multiple ways.
 Generally, Chippewa children are not given much praise for their contributions.
-On occasion, the parents offer assessment through rewards given to the child.
-These rewards are given as feedback for work well done, and come in the form of a toy carved out of wood, a doll of grass, or maple sugar.
-When children do not meet expectations, and fail in their contributions, Chippewa parents make sure not to use ridicule as a means of assessment.
+Parents occasionally offer assessment through rewards (such as a toy carved out of wood, a doll of grass, or maple sugar), which are given as feedback for work well done.
+When children do not meet expectations and fail in their contributions, Chippewa parents attempt to refrain from using ridicule.
 The Chippewa also recognize the harmful effects of excessive scolding to a child's learning process.
-Chippewa parents believes that scolding a child too much would "make them worse", and holds back the child's ability to learn.
+Chippewa parents believe that scolding a child too much would "make them worse", and holds back the child's ability to learn.

-For the Chillihuani community in Peru, parents bring up children in a manner that allows them to grow maturely with values like responsibility and respect.
-These values ultimately influence how children learn in this community.
-Parents from the Chillihuani community offer assessment of their children through praise, even if the child's contribution is not perfect.
+Amongst the Chillihuani community in Peru, parents bring up children in a manner that allows them to grow maturely with values like responsibility and respect, which ultimately influence how they learn in their community.
+Parents assess their children through praise, even if their contributions are not perfect.
 Additionally, feedback can come in the form of responsibility given for a difficult task, with less supervision.
-This responsibility is an important aspect of the learning process for children in Chillihuani because it allows them advance their skills.
-At only five years old, children are expected to herd sheep, alpaca and llamas with the assistance of an older sibling or adult relative.
-By age 8, children take on the responsibility of herding alone even in unfavorable weather conditions.
+This responsibility is an important aspect of the learning process for children in Chillihuani because it allows them to advance their skills.
+At five years of age, children are expected to herd sheep, alpaca and llamas with the assistance of an older sibling or adult relative.
+By age 8, children take on the responsibility of herding alone, even in unfavorable weather conditions.
 Children are evaluated in terms of their ability to handle difficult tasks and then complemented on a job well done by their parents.
-This supports the learning development of the child's skills, and encourages their continued contributions.
+This supports the learning development of the child's skills and encourages their continued contributions.